raspberrypilearning/smart-assistant/en/step_6.md

 + Add two more `if` blocks to your program so that you can type commands to control the light.

+--- collapse ---
+---
+title: I can't see the blocks for light_on / light_off
+---

+If you have trained a new model, you will need to close Scratch and then re-open it from the Machine Learning for Kids website for any new blocks to appear.

+Click **Make** > **Scratch 3** > **Open in Scratch 3**

+--- /collapse ---

 --- /task ---

 --- task ---